jmersonuo/jmersonuo.github.io/Activities/AltTextTypeandSound.md

 ### I. Adding a font to the map

-Assume a client has asked you to find a free to use "fun or whimsical" font for this map.
+Assume a client has asked you to find a free-to-use "fun or whimsical" font for this map.

-1. Visit [https://fonts.google.com/](https://fonts.google.com/){:target="_blank"} chose a "fun or whimsical" font, but make sure it is still legible.
+1. Visit [https://fonts.google.com/](https://fonts.google.com/){:target="_blank"} choose a "fun or whimsical" font, but make sure it is still legible.
 2. Get the HTML/CSS code by clicking "select this font"
 3. Insert the html into the `<head>` of your site. e.g. If I picked Martel, I would insert the following code block.
 You should pick a different font, and you'll be asked to explain your choice for the assignment submission: